Libya's new prime minister is low-key technocrat

 "We guarantee that we are building a nation that respects human rights, but we need time.
 We beg you to give us the time to think through all the issues that have been raised," apparently referring to charges by human rights groups that NTC fighters have carried out revenge killings and other abuses.

-Apart from preparing for elections, Keib's government will have to disband or integrate into a new army the disparate anti-Gaddafi fighters who are now a law unto themselves.
+Apart from preparing for elections, Keeb's government will have to disband or integrate into a new army the disparate anti-Gaddafi fighters who are now a law unto themselves.

 It must build many institutions from scratch, revive the oil- and gas-based economy, and start healing the physical and psychological scars of war in a land split by tribe and region.